simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __BSC__
 _Mandatory parameter: base ID_
 Opens the Construct window of a concrete base.
 Accessible via the “Construct” button in a concrete BS window.
 Use the tabs at the top to cycle through different building categories.
+The line labeled “Area” indicates a building's area cost and, after the slash, the area left available in your base.
+The line labeled Workforce” shows the number and type of workforce required to operate this building.

 __BUI__
 _Mandatory parameter: building ticker_